 Greenville has many wonderful neighborhoods for boomers as well as families and people of all ages.
 Some retirees are buying condos or townhomes in or near the downtown and its 100 restaurants.
 It also have many developments: Greenville active adult and 55+ communities

 Real Estate Values Greenville is a relative bargain.
-According to the NAR, the median sale price of a home was $198,200 in the 4rd quarter of 2017 in the Greenville-Anderson-Mauldin area, although that would be higher in many active communities or upscale neighborhoods.
-The Zillow Home Value Index for Greenville was $175,296, in early 2018.
+According to the NAR, the median sale price of a home was $225,700 in the 3rd quarter in the Greenville-Anderson-Mauldin area, although that would be higher in many active communities or upscale neighborhoods.
+Zillow's Home Value Index for Greenville was $193,029 in early 2020.
 Property taxes on a $200,000 home is about $1,100 to $1,400 in the area.

 What is special about Greenville-SC